bertlfog/sidemenu-login/README.md

 # sidemenu-login
-starter template with sidemenu and email and google signin
+ionic starter template with sidemenu and email and google signin